nealcaren/SOCI101/_sources/syllabus/assignments.md

 # Assignment Types
-There are several different types of assignments in the course.
+There are several different types of assignments in the course. **Details to come on each of these...**

 ## Applications
 **(20% of course grade)**